-Opened as the Round-Up Theatre on February 12, 1944, showing nothing but Western films, the double feature program changing daily.
+Opened as the Aztec Theatre in 1925, it was designed by architect’s Oliver M. Rousseau & Athur Rousseau of architectural firm Rousseau & Rousseau.
+It closed after only six months of operation.
+It became the Round-Up Theatre on February 12, 1944, showing nothing but Western films, the double feature program changing daily.

 On August 15, 1947 it reopened as the Centre Theatre with a mixed bag of re-releases and action films, finally zeroing in on all comedy programming beginning in 1949.
 A single comedy feature was showcased, backed up by a variety of short subjects, cartoons, etc., each program running an entire week.

-Unable to adapt to wide screen films in the 1950’s because the theater was so narrow, the Centre landed on its feet by converting to "adult" films, first softcore, and eventually hardcore, and survived until December 1987 as an outlet for such fare.
+Unable to adapt to wide screen films in the 1950’s because the theatre was so narrow, the Centre Theatre landed on its feet by converting to "adult" films, first softcore, and eventually hardcore, and survived until December 1987 as an outlet for such fare.

 At that time it permanently closed and was converted back to retail space.